hlbao/evolutionofcommunities/README.md

 # sponsorship and co-sponsorship of House bills

 Note:
 1. This data set collects the long-term sponsorship and co-sponsorship behaviors on House bills among senators.
 It was initially built for the empirical study aligned with the modeling research on the coevolution of social communities and behaviors working with Zachary Neal and Wolfgang Banzhaf.
 Created by Honglin Bao, 2019 summer.
+We release it for open science.

 2. All vote_number and vote_number_name files are data for congresses 101-110.
 It is separated across congresses and sessions.
 For example, vote_109_1 has votes from the 1st session of the 109th congress.
 For each bill, there are two lines in the file: the 1st line is the bill number and date, the 2nd line has 100 characters Y, N, -.
 File vote_109_1_names has one line per bill containing names of senators, party, and state.
 They are ordered according to votes in the vote_109_1 file.
 Sometimes it happens that senators change between the 1st session and the 2nd session, so votes in the column, say, do not always correspond to one senator.
 Therefore names file should be referenced.